trenton-jhu/ns3-ecmp-drb/README.md

     --enableDcTcp:       Whether to enable DCTCP [true]
     --resequenceBuffer:  Whether to enable resequence buffer [false]
 ```
-As an example, try running the following (this may up to several minutes, run with smaller load and flow size for faster experiments):
+As an example, try running the following (this may take up to several minutes, run with smaller load and flow size for faster experiments):
 ```
 ./waf --run "ecmp-drb --K=8 --runMode=DRB --load=0.5 --flowSize=500000"
 ```
-Once this command complete, the result for this experiment will be written to an xml file.
+Once this command completes, the result for this experiment will be written to an xml file.
 For the above parameters, the result would be saved in a file called `0-fattree-8-0.5-drb-500000.xml`
 To actually aggregate and get the results we really want, we parse the xml file using the provided `parse.py` python script (you can also run this using `python3`) by running the following:
 ```
 ./parse.py 0-fattree-8-0.5-drb-500000.xml